 We can tell three different stories based on how much time we include.
 People gravitate to the timeline that accommodates the story they believe to be true (an example of confirmation bias).
-Therefore it is a best practice to show as much data as possible first, try to contextualize any large variations in the data and them zoom in to specific date ranges.
+Therefore it is a best practice to show as much data as possible first, try to contextualize any large variations in the data and then zoom in to specific date ranges.

 Creating the right timeline